TheCedarPrince/thecedarprince.github.io/notes/10282021140730-real-world-evidence.md

++++
-@def title = "Real-World Data and Real-World Evidence"
-@def slug = "10282021140730-real-world-evidence"
-@def tags = ["summary", "real", "world", "data", "evidence", "fda", "archive"]
-@def description = "A summary of what real-world data and evidence is according to the United States Food and Drug Administration"

-@def rss_title = "Real-World Data and Real-World Evidence"
-@def rss_description = "A summary of what real-world data and evidence is according to the United States Food and Drug Administration"
-@def rss_pubdate = Date(2021, 10, 28)
+title = "Real-World Data and Real-World Evidence" slug = "10282021140730-real-world-evidence" tags = ["summary", "real", "world", "data", "evidence", "fda", "archive"] description = "A summary of what real-world data and evidence is according to the United States Food and Drug Administration" rss_title = "Real-World Data and Real-World Evidence" rss_description = "A summary of what real-world data and evidence is according to the United States Food and Drug Administration" rss_pubdate = Date(2021, 10, 28)
++++

 Real-World Data and Real-World Evidence